 DRAT.
 While inspecting my roses the other day, I discovered that some of the shrubs (like ‘Mary Rose,’ above) are showing signs of “blackspot.”
-Details about this insipid fungal disease, and why — according to extensive research — a weekly spray of milk and water is the smartest way to control it:
+Details about this insidious fungal disease, and why — according to extensive research — a weekly spray of milk and water is the smartest way to control it:

 Now, I’m not opposed to scantily-clad statues in my garden.
 But I like my roses fully clothed.

 Why does milk work against blackspot?
 Well, nobody knows for sure.
 Gillman thinks it is the lactoferrin that milk contains.
 Lactoferrin helps to fight diseases in people.

 Of course, Mr. Gillman is talking about cow’s milk here, any fat content you prefer.
 Rice, soy, and almond milk will have no affect on roses.